wehzzz/MFRC522-Driver/groupe7/Notes.md

 - Where to write / read ?
 We are looking for any info regarding the registers to look at
   Answer: we believe it is the MFRC522_FIFODATAREG but not sure.

+- Should we fill buffer with zeros at dev init to avoid UB?